vikramnagashoka/Finding-Lane-Lines/README.md

 -> Iterate over the set of lines obtained and separate them to left and right lane lines using the slope of the lines as the deciding        parameter.

 -> Using the set of right and left lane lines, obtain minimum and maximum (x,y) co-ordinates and draw lane lines between these points.

+# Reflection

+The short coming of this project is that while it's quite decent in recognizing lane lines, it works only in bright light conditions.
+As you can see from the results of my project on the challenge video, it only recognises parts of the left lane when there is a shadow.
+Also this project does not work on very curvy roads such as the ones you find while driving up/down the hill.

+There is definitely lot of room for improvement for this project.
+One main improvement would be to obtain region of interest for all kinds of roads dynamically which makes it quite applicable to many situations.
+Once I am familiar with more advanced concepts in computer vision I will definitely get back to this project and modify it for the better.